• Accessibility

 If the thought of spending a few hours floating down a river on an inner tube sounds a little too slow for you, you’ll be perfectly at home amongst the white-water chasers that head to the Esopus Creek each summer.
 Thanks to a reserve that’s released from the Schoharie Reservoir, creek-goers revel in the adrenaline rush as they navigate whitewater class II/III rapids each weekend.
 Though the water’s cold, fear not; you’ll still work up a sweat.

 To reward yourself for the surge of courage that saw you through the rapids, head to the rustic and elegant lodge at Deer Mountain Inn (pictured) for dinner.
 This beautiful boutique hotel is simultaneously rugged and modern, blending old mountain charm with on-trend fine dining.
-Sample from locally sourced, country-inspired fare like trout and hedgehog mushrooms during the chef’s seven-course tasting menu, while enjoying handcrafted cocktails by the fireplace.
+Sample from locally sourced, country-inspired fare and enjoy handcrafted cocktails by the fireplace.

 spend the week